Black Community & Parkinson’s

 Care

-Working with specialists who understand and treat Parkinson’s can help you better manage your symptoms and reduce complications.
-People in the Black community are often less likely to see a PD specialist.
+Working with specialists who understand and treat Parkinson’s can help better manage symptoms, reduce complications and improve overall quality of life.
+Black and African Americans with PD are often less likely to see a PD specialist due to limited access to quality care.
 Learn more about how to build your care team.

-It can take time for you and your care partner to build trust with your expert care team.
-Consider asking your spouse or family member to attend doctors’ appointments with you.
-They can assist you in communicating, taking notes and offering support as you built trust with your PD doctor.
+It can take time to build trust with your expert care team.
+Consider asking your spouse or a family member to attend doctors’ appointments with you.
+They can assist you in communicating, taking notes and offering support as you build trust with your PD doctor.

-Remember that non-movement symptoms, like depression and anxiety, can also be symptoms of Parkinson’s.
+Keep in mind that non-movement symptoms, like depression and anxiety, are symptoms of Parkinson’s.
 Maintaining your emotional health will help you maintain your physical health.

-The cultural stigma associated with mental health challenges, the expectation that mental health symptoms should remain private, and the lack of providers who are culturally sensitive to the needs of Black people can make it difficult to access mental health services and support.
+The cultural stigma associated with mental health challenges, the expectation that mental health symptoms should remain private, and the lack of culturally competent providers can make it difficult to access mental health services and support.
 You are not alone.
-There are different types of healthcare professionals who can offer support including psychologists, psychiatrists, therapists, mental health counselors, social workers, as well as your movement disorder specialist and neurologist.
+There are different types of care professionals who can offer support including psychologists, psychiatrists, therapists, mental health counselors, social workers, as well as your neurologist or movement disorders specialist.

 Find Expert Care Near You